veikkonyfors/blog/_posts/2023-10-12-what's-holding-things-solid.md

 Describes the energy level of the electron.
 Called **shell** or orbit.
 The higher the number, the further away from nucleus and the higher the energy.

 **Angular Momentum Quantum Number l**, l = 0 - 2^n-1
 Characterizes the shape of the volume.
 This is called a **subshell** and is synonymous (kind of :-) to atomic orbital.
 Subshells are named s, p, d and f.
-Each subshell can have max 2 electrons, with distinct spins.
+Each subshell can have max 2 electrons, with distinct [magnetic quantum numbers]( "m_l, see below").
 Subshells are organized on each shell as below.

 First shell n=1 has one s subshell -> max 2 electrons.